 Other Functions

 While the channels help keep files organized and accessible, SE also utilizes the fact that Office applications are integrated into Teams.
-For example, we create a number of Forms to collect data about our functions.
-We set all of these Forms to deposit the results directly into an Excel that is saved in our Team.
+For example, we create a number of forms to collect data about our functions.
+We set all of these forms to deposit the results directly into an Excel that is saved in our Team.
 Additionally, we do a number of presentations and we are able to present any PowerPoints directly from Teams, without having to open another application.
 This is particularly helpful as we can access our Teams from anywhere and thus we have access to these presentations and information anywhere.

-As all SE staff members, including student staff, are utilizing Teams, we are able to utilize the Teams-to-Teams communication features of Chat and Calls.
+As all SE staff members, including student staff, are utilizing Teams, we are able to utilize the Teams-to-Teams communication features of chat and calls.
 We have a number of group chats set up based on our units and the information we need to communicate on a regular basis.
-The Calls feature is not revolutionary, but does allow for SE to assign a meeting to a specific channel that will invite every member of that channel.
+The calls feature is not revolutionary, but does allow for SE to assign a meeting to a specific channel that will invite every member of that channel.
 Similarly, it is easy to call all members of a chat with the click of one button.

 The Communications and Marketing Team at Technology Services stored its working files in Google Drive for years.
 As Microsoft Teams gained prominence, the team discussed the complexities of working across multiple platforms.
-In late 2022 the team decided to migrate all of its files to Microsoft Teams to consolidate phone, chat, file storage, and collaboration into a single application.
+In late 2022 the team decided to migrate all of its files to Microsoft Teams to consolidate phone, chat, file storage and collaboration into a single application.

 Permissions